caporaso-lab/developing-with-qiime2/book/parallel.rst

 Parallelizing QIIME 2 Pipelines
 ###############################

 QIIME 2 supports parallelization of pipelines through `Parsl <https://parsl.readthedocs.io/en/stable/1-parsl-introduction.html>`_.
 This allows for faster execution of QIIME 2 pipelines by ensuring that pipeline steps that can run simultaneously do run simultaneously assuming the compute resources are available.

-From a user perspective, a Parsl configuration is required to use Parsl.
+A `Parsl configuration <https://parsl.readthedocs.io/en/stable/userguide/configuring.html>`_ is required to use Parsl.
 This configuration tells Parsl what resources are available to it, and how to use them.
 How to create and use a Parsl configuration through QIIME 2 depends on which interface you're using and will be detailed on a per-interface basis below.

-For basic usage, we have supplied a vendored configuration that we load from a .toml file that will be loaded by default if you instruct QIIME 2 to execute in parallel without a particular configuration.
-This configuration is shown below.
+For basic usage, we have supplied a vendored configuration that we load from a .toml file that will be used by default if you instruct QIIME 2 to execute in parallel without a particular configuration.
+This configuration file is shown below.

 .. code-block::